daviderigamonti/InTraVisTo/README.md

 #### Prerequisites

-In order to excute *InTraVisTo* using docker you will need to have [Docker](https://www.docker.com/) installed on your system.
+In order to execute *InTraVisTo* using docker you will need to have [Docker](https://www.docker.com/) installed on your system.
 Additionally, in order to build the docker image you will also need the [Buildx](https://docs.docker.com/build/architecture/) CLI tool, which should automatically be installed along the [Docker Desktop](https://www.docker.com/products/docker-desktop/) application.
 > :information_source: Depending on your system and your installation, administrator privileges might be needed to run the `docker` commands present in this guide.

 A [Hugging Face API token](https://huggingface.co/docs/hub/security-tokens) with READ privileges is also needed as a way to interact with the Hugging Face API and download models to use with *InTraVisTo*.
-It can freely be obtained from the the [Hugging Face profile settings page](https://huggingface.co/settings/tokens) if you have an account.
+It can freely be obtained from the [Hugging Face profile settings page](https://huggingface.co/settings/tokens) if you have an account.
 > :information_source: If you are utilizing your personal Hugging Face token, some models may require a confirmation step in order to be granted access to their weights.
 This can usually be done directly from the model's page on [Hugging Face :hugs:](https://huggingface.co/).

 #### Process